 Festivals Australia delivers two competitive funding rounds each year, usually in February and September.
-The specific opening and closing dates for applications are advertised on the Office for the Arts' (the Department's) website at www.arts.gov.au/festivals-australia.
+The specific opening and closing dates for applications are advertised on the Department of Infrastructure, Transport, Regional Development, Communications and the Arts (the department's) website at www.arts.gov.au/festivals-australia.